zcw5116/spark2-hbase/README.md

 ```
 If fields of dataframe are not appeared in catalog, an exception will throw.

-Option 'error_if_field_unmapped' can be setted to false to avoid exception.
+Option 'error_if_field_unmapped' can be set to false to avoid exception.

 ## Read from Hbase